 |Average height||6.5 feet|

-Brown bears are the most widespread species of bear in the world in terms of continental reach.
-They’re also typically bigger and more aggressive than black bears, meaning a date with a brown bear is one in which you will absolutely want to be prepared for.
+Brown bears are the most widespread species of bears in the world in terms of continental reach.
+They’re also typically bigger and more aggressive than black bears, meaning a date with a brown bear is one you will absolutely want to be prepared for.

 Here’s what to do if you come in contact with a brown bear:

-- Do not run: I repeat — if you meet a grizzly bear, make sure to stand your ground, stay calm, and slowly reach for your bear spray.
-The last thing you want to do is run, because the bear will catch you.
+- Do not run: I repeat — if you meet a grizzly bear, make sure to stand your ground, stay calm, and slowly reach for your bear spray (here’s how to use bear spray).
+The last thing you want to do is run because the bear will catch you.
 If he or she stands tall in curiosity, move away slowly with your spray in your hand.
 If the bear continues to follow you, continue to stand your ground and use your spray if necessary.
 (The best distance to spray at an attacking bear is 40-50 ft.)

 - Play dead: If the brown bear continues to charge at you, play dead.
 Grizzlies attack when they feel surprised or threatened, so they tend to stop attacking when there’s no longer a threat.
 However, don’t just get up and run away once the bear leaves.
 Brown bears are ferocious beasts that won’t quit until they’re 100 percent sure that threat is gone.